kyma-project/api-gateway/README.md

 To use API Gateway, you must install Istio and Ory Oathkeeper in your cluster.
 Learn more about the [API Gateway's dependencies](./docs/contributor/01-20-api-gateway-dependencies.md) and [APIrules' dependencies](./docs/contributor/01-30-api-rule-dependencies.md).

 ### Procedure
-1. Create the `kyma-system` namespace:
+1. Create the `kyma-system` namespace and label it with `istio-injection=enabled`:

     ```bash
     kubectl create namespace kyma-system
+    kubectl label namespace kyma-system istio-injection=enabled --overwrite
     ```

 2. To install API Gateway, you must install the latest version of Kyma API Gateway Operator and API Gateway CustomResourceDefinition first.
 Run: